MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/configure-for-fin-insites.md

    This change should force the **Insights provisioning status check** process to run immediately.

-   After the **Insights provisioning status check** process is successfully run, you can enable Finance insights features in the **Feature management** workspace.
+   After the **Insights provisioning status check** process is successfully run, you can view the enabled Finance insights features in the **Feature management** workspace.

 > [!NOTE]
 > If the **Insights provisioning status check** process doesn't run, go to **System administration** > **Inquiries** > **Batch jobs**.
 In the **Process automation polling system** field, change the value to **Waiting** to initiate the process.